bdobon/metabolic_evo-topo/README.md

-# Topologycal and Evolutionary Analsys of a Metabolic Network
+# Topologycal and Evolutionary Analisys of a Metabolic Network

 Perform a topologycal and evolutionary analisys of a metabolic network: creates a directed reaction graph from a metabolic model (MATLAB format).